DesmondMokhali/Analyzing-South-African-Education-Practices-2023-Data-/README.md

 **Mpumalanga, Eastern Cape, Limpopo, North West:** These provinces also show lower levels of infrastructure access compared to Gauteng and Western Cape, indicating potential gap

-### **Geographical Disparities:**
-**Northern Cape:** Stands out as the province with the most significant disparities in infrastructure access compared to other provinces.

-**Mpumalanga, Eastern Cape, Limpopo, North West:** Also show disparities, albeit to a lesser extent than Northern Cape.